Frequency Response Module

 When the Show All Servo Gains in Loop Shaping setting is enabled, you can also adjust:

-Changes to these values are in the Shaped Open Loop Response, and they are only plotted when the parameter changes cause a response that is different from the originally collected open-loop response.
+Changes to these values are in the Shaped Open Loop Response.
+They are plotted only when the parameter changes cause a response that is different from the open-loop response that was initially collected.

 You can use the up and down arrow buttons to shift the magnitude of the response or the phase at which the magnitude crossover occurs.